humanprotocol/human-protocol/README.md

 │   │   │   ├── human-protocol-sdk           # Node.js SDK to interact with Human Protocol
 │   │   │   ├── subgraph                     # Human Protocol Subgraph
 ```
+### Smart contracts
+To access comprehensive information about the smart contracts, please visit the following URL: https://tech-docs.humanprotocol.org/contracts.
+This resource provides detailed documentation that covers various aspects of the smart contracts used within the Human Protocol ecosystem.

 ### How To Use This Repo